Bioprotocols/labop/examples/interlab-timepoint-A.md

  Maintain at 4.0 degree Celsius during transfer.
 47. Transfer 100.0 microliter of `LB Broth+chloramphenicol` sample to wells A1:H1, A10:H10, A12:H12 of  96 well microplate `plate4`.
 Maintain at 4.0 degree Celsius during transfer.
 These samples are blanks.
 48. Measure 2 hr absorbance timepoint of `plate 1` at 600.0 nanometer.
-49. Measure 2 hr fluorescence timepoint of `plate 1` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass
+49. Measure 2 hr fluorescence timepoint of `plate 1` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
 50. Measure 2 hr absorbance timepoint of `plate4` at 600.0 nanometer.
-51. Measure 2 hr fluorescence timepoint of `plate4` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass
+51. Measure 2 hr fluorescence timepoint of `plate4` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
 52. Hold all `Tube 2` samples at 4.0 degree Celsius.
 This will inhibit cell growth during the subsequent pipetting steps.
 53. Hold all `plate 2` samples at 4.0 degree Celsius.
 This will inhibit cell growth during the subsequent pipetting steps.
 54. Provision a 96 well microplate to contain `plate5`